 Paul Davies is a theoretical physicist, cosmologist, astrobiologist, and best-selling author.
 He is Regents’ Professor at Arizona State University, where he is Director of Beyond: Center for Fundamental Concepts in Science, co-director of the Cosmology Initiative and principal investigator of the Center for the Convergence of Physical Science and Cancer Biology.
 He previously held academic appointments in the UK and Australia.
 His research focuses on the “big questions”, from the origin of the universe to the origin of life.
 His most recent popular book is The Eerie Silence: Are We Alone in the Universe?
 He has received the Templeton Prize, the Royal Society’s Faraday Prize, the Kelvin Medal of the UK Institute of Physics, the Robinson Cosmology Prize, and many book awards.
 He is a member of the Order of Australia and a recipient of the Bicentenary Medal of Chile.
 The asteroid (6870) Pauldavies is named in his honor.

 David Albert is the Frederick E. Woodbridge Professor of Philosophy at Columbia University and a physicist who explores quantum mechanics.
 He is world renowned for his insights into philosophical questions about the nature of time, space, and other problems of modern physics.
-He is author of Quantum Mechanics and Experience and Time and Chance, with After Physics to release this fall.
-Albert holds a PhD in theoretical physics from Rockefeller and has held professorships at Columbia University, Tel Aviv University, and the University of South Carolina.
-He also been a visiting professor at Harvard University and Princeton University.
+He is the author of Quantum Mechanics and Experience, Time and Chance, and After Physics.
+Albert holds a Ph.D. in theoretical physics from Rockefeller and has held professorships at Columbia University, Tel Aviv University, and the University of South Carolina.
+He’s also worked as a visiting professor at Harvard University and Princeton University.

 Sean Carroll is a theoretical physicist at the California Institute of Technology.
 His research covers cosmology, field theory, dark energy, particle physics, and gravitation.
 He is the author of The Particle at the End of the Universe, an explanation of the search for the Higgs boson and the Large Hadron Collider, for which he won the Royal Society Winton Prize for Science Books in 2013.
 Carroll also wrote From Eternity to Here, which focuses on the flow of time and the origin of the universe.
 A regular blogger and public speaker, Carroll has appeared on “The Colbert Report” and “Through the Wormhole with Morgan Freeman.”
 He holds a PhD from Harvard and has worked at MIT; the Institute for Theoretical Physics at the University of California, Santa Barbara; and the University of Chicago.